House with solar panels connected to electric grid

 If you have solar panels, it’s important to understand how much electricity your household consumes, as well as how much electricity your panels generate, in order to choose the best solar feed-in tariff for your lifestyle.

-• How do solar panels reduce my electricity bill?
+• How do solar panels reduce your electricity bill?

-The average solar feed-in tariff varies widely by state as each region has its own regulations – or lack thereof.
+The average solar feed-in tariff varies widely by state as each region has its own regulations.

 Currently, Victoria, Tasmania, Western Australia and Northern Territory are the only regions to set minimums for feed-in tariff export rates.
 This means that any provider offering export plans must offer the established minimum rates in these regions.
-Minim fed in tariff rates can range from as little as 2¢/kWh to up to 8.3c/kWh.
+While some states offer rates as low as 2¢/kWh, many providers offer much higher payouts – sometimes over 20¢/kWh.

 Here is a table showing the expected minimum feed-in tariff rates for each state: